t288matt/vatsim-chaos/ARCHITECTURE.md

 4. Generate reports: `python conflicts_list.py`
 5. Merge visualization: `python merge_kml_flightplans.py`

-This architecture provides a robust foundation for ATC conflict analysis while maintaining simplicity and ease of use for training applications.
+This architecture provides a robust foundation for ATC conflict analysis while maintaining simplicity and ease of use for event scenario creation and execution.